Arshiyan7/Data-Science/Data-Science/Scikit-Learn/README.md

 - Standardization ensures that all features are on the same scale, which is particularly important for algorithms sensitive to feature magnitudes (such as KNN, SVM, and logistic regression).
 - By applying preprocessing, we improve model performance, stability, and accuracy.

+## File 5: Feature Encoding with OneHotEncoder and OrdinalEncoder
+This file focuses on **encoding categorical variables** to prepare them for machine learning algorithms.

+- We used **OneHotEncoder** to transform non-ordinal categorical features into multiple binary columns.
+- We used **OrdinalEncoder** to assign ordered numeric values to categories with an inherent ranking.
+- Both techniques were practiced using datasets fetched from **OpenML** (Adult and Cars datasets).
+- This step ensures that categorical data can be effectively utilized by ML models, leading to better performance and insights.

 ---

 ## Purpose